koromiko/Tutorial/MVVMPlayground/readme.md

 This is a sample code for MVVM playground.

-Please refer to 'MVC' to find the MVC version of the app.
+Please refer to tag 'MVC' to find the MVC version of the app.
 And then please checke the latest code for the MVVM version with unit tests, it's cool!